hyenial/JavaScript_Study_Notes/README.md

 # JavaScript_Projects
-It  shows some javascript examples projects and study notes
+It  shows some javascript examples of projects and study notes.